 You also need to know how to secure your bike properly.
 Because whichever lock you choose, if you don’t use it properly, your bike will be stolen.

-So in this guide, I’ll show you several ways you can lock your bike.
-(And several ways you should never lock your bike!)
+So in this guide, I’ll show you several ways to lock your bike (and several ways you should never lock your bike!)

 Part 1.
-Locking your bike in the street
+How to lock your bike in the street

 A badly locked bike in the street will disappear very quickly.
 Luckily, thinking carefully about where and how you lock your bike in the street can go a long way to prevent this happening…